sta426hs2025/week02-technology-brainstorm-1r/poolseq.md

 **Statistical analysis:** Assuming the application: Temporal analysis of allele frequencies as a measure of divergence (to detect loci under selection).
 The goal is to identify loci that show unusually large allele frequency changes (Δ𝑝) over time, which may indicate divergent or directional selection.
 Since Pool-seq provides allele counts from pooled DNA, statistical methods must account for sampling noise, sequencing error, and the stochasticity of allele frequency changes due to drift.

 1) Modelling Neutral Drift
-    To test for selection, we need a null expectation of allele frequency changes under genetic drift:
-    - Binomial model: allele counts are modeled as a binomial sampling of the population allele frequency.
-    - Beta-binomial model: used when there is overdispersion due to Pool-seq sampling or PCR biases.
+    To test whether allele frequency changes are due to selection, we first need to know what changes would look like if they were only caused by random chance (genetic drift).
+Models for this include:
+    - **Binomial model:** Think of allele counts like flipping a coin many times, choosing between reference allel and alternative allel.
+Frequencies change randomly.
+    - **Beta-binomial model:** Similar to the binomial, but adds extra “messiness” to account for sequencing errors or biases.
-    - Wright-Fisher simulations: simulate allele frequency trajectories under drift given effective population size (𝑁𝑒) and number of generations (𝑡).
+    - **Wright-Fisher simulations:** Computer simulations of how allele frequencies would randomly change over generations, given population size and time.

 2) Statistical Testing for Divergent Selection
+    Once we know what random change looks like, we can ask whether the observed allele frequency changes are too big to be explained by drift alone.
+Common approaches are:
-    - Approach 1: Outlier detection
+    - **Approach 1: Outlier detection**
-        - Compare the observed Δ𝑝 at each locus to the null distribution under drift.
+        - Look for loci where allele frequency changes are much larger than expected.
-        - Loci with extreme Δ𝑝 values (e.g., top 1% genome-wide) are candidate targets of selection.
+        - Loci with extreme changes (e.g., top 1% of the genome) are considered possible targets of selection.
-    - Approach 2: Likelihood / Bayesian methods
+    - **Approach 2: Likelihood / Bayesian methods**
-        - Compute the likelihood of observed allele counts at multiple time points under models of drift vs selection:
-          - $L(\text{data} \mid s) = \prod_t \text{Binomial}\big(\text{reads supporting allele} \mid \text{coverage}, \; p_t(s)\big)$
-              - 𝑠 = selection coefficient;
-              - 𝑝𝑡(𝑠) = expected allele frequency at time 𝑡 under selection.
-        - Use likelihood ratio tests or Bayesian posterior probabilities to test whether 𝑠 ≠ 0.
+        - Compare how likely the data are under two models: drift-only versus drift + selection.
+        - If the data fit the selection model much better, this suggests a nonzero selection coefficient (s).
-    - Approach 3: Regression / Generalized Linear Models
+    - **Approach 3: Regression / GLMs**
-        - Treat allele frequency changes as a function of time and fit a GLM with a binomial (or beta-binomial) error structure.
+        - Treat allele frequency as a trend over time.
-        - Loci with significant temporal trends can be considered candidates for directional selection.
+        - If the trend is too strong to be explained by drift, the locus may be under selection.

 3) Multiple Testing Correction
-   - Since thousands to millions of loci are tested, control the false discovery rate (FDR) using methods like Benjamini-Hochberg.
+    Because we test thousands or even millions of loci, some will look like “false positives” just by chance.
+    - To avoid this, methods like **false discovery rate (FDR) correction** are used.
-   - Only loci exceeding the significance threshold after correction are considered robust candidates for divergent selection.
+    - Only loci that remain significant after correction are considered reliable candidates for selection.